DeedleFake/sirdsc/README.md

 sirdsc
 ======

-sirdsc is a simple that converts height-maps into single image random dot stereograms ([SIRDS][sirds])
+sirdsc is a simple that converts height-maps into single image random dot stereograms ([SIRDS][sirds]).

 Prerequisites
 -------------